 Sir Henry Fane was born in 1778 in Lincolnshire.

-He joined the army in 1792 and fought well in the Peninsula War and gained a reputation for his command of the cavalry.
+He joined the army in 1792 and fought well in the Peninsular War and gained a reputation for his command of the cavalry.
 After stepping down from his position as MP for Lyme Regis in favour of his brother, Sir Henry lived a semi-retired life with Mrs Isabella Cooke, with whom he had six children.
-However, during the Duke of Wellington’s premiership Sir Henry Fane was appointed Surveyor General of the Ordnance in 1829, a role he held until 1831.
+However, during the Duke of Wellington’s premiership in 1829, Sir Henry Fane was appointed Surveyor General of the Ordnance, a role he held until 1831.

 During this time he also returned to politics, standing for Sandwich and Hastings.
 When Wellington returned briefly as Prime Minister, Sir Henry was appointed Commander-in-Chief in India, a role confirmed by the Melbourne ministry.
 Sir Henry Fane held this position until ill-health forced him to retire in 1839.
 He died in 1840 on his way back to England.